 ✔️ Weekly discussions about the company’s customers and what they needed.

-✔️ Highest-quality content written (when needed) to answer people’s questions versus gaming Google.
+✔️ Highest-quality, original content written to answer people’s questions versus gaming Google.

 ✔️ Ensuring everything was on brand, from LinkedIn messaging and images to business cards and letterhead.